 Introduction to and practice of current methods, concepts, and curricular materials appropriate for use in middle school mathematics.
 Emphasis is placed on implementing goals of the NCTM Standards.
 Includes use of calculators, computers, and manipulatives as tools for learning mathematics.
 Methods of instructing the exceptional, disadvantaged, and culturally different child are also included.
-Prerequisite: EDU 520
+Prerequisite: Admission to the Teacher Education Program.

-FIELD PRACTICUM III (MIDDLE SCHOOL MATHEMATICS) EDU 574B (0)
+EDU 574B FIELD PRACTICUM III (MIDDLE SCHOOL MATHEMATICS) (0)